SeriousM/seriousm.github.io/_posts/2014-07-29-experience-as-interviewer.md

 **Candidate**

   - Please don't throw abbreviations at the wall and hope it draws a picture.
-It's ok to use a few and explain what they mean but please keep in mind that the interviewer is interested to hear how you work with the technologies, not how much abbreviations you suck up in the last years.
+It's ok to use a few and explain what they mean but please keep in mind that the interviewer is interested to hear how you work with the technologies, not how much abbreviations you suck up in the past years.